Charge symmetry breaking effect in mirror {\Lambda} hypernuclei with Skyrme-Hartree-Fock model: Results and discussion

-Table~\ref{sly4} and Table~\ref{sly5} presents single-$\Lambda$ binding energies $B_\Lambda$, binding energy differences $\Delta B_{\Lambda(\text{SHF})}$ (from DSHF + BCS with/without $ \Lambda N$ CSB interaction) and $\Delta B_{\Lambda(\text{RMF})}$ (from RMF), quadrupole deformation parameter $\beta_2$, and available experimental $B_\Lambda$ and $\Delta B_{\Lambda(\text{Expt.})}$ data for eight pairs of mirror hypernuclei.
+Table~\ref{sly4} and Table~\ref{sly5} presents single-$\Lambda$ binding energies $B_\Lambda$, binding energy differences $\Delta B_{\Lambda(\text{SHF})}$ (from DSHF + BCS with/without $ \Lambda N$ CSB interaction) and $\Delta B_{\Lambda(\text{RMF})}$ ~\cite{sun2025charge}, quadrupole deformation parameter $\beta_2$, and available experimental $B_\Lambda$ and $\Delta B_{\Lambda(\text{Expt.})}$ data for eight pairs of mirror hypernuclei.
+We also incorporated the results of previous theoretical studies for the ease of comparison.
+The no-core shell model employ the NLO13 and NLO19 potentials to study CSB in the $A=8$ isodoublet~\cite{le2023ab}.
+Gal~\cite{gal2015charge} computed the CSB effect by employing a shell-model approach in combination with an effective $\Lambda\Sigma$ coupling model.
+The $A = 8$ calculation by Hiyama et al.~\cite{hiyama2009} was done within a $(\Lambda + \alpha + ^3\text{He}/t)$ three-body cluster cluster model.
 For $A=7$ hypernuclei pair, $\Delta B_\Lambda$ is only 0.044-0.061 MeV without CSB, increasing to 0.431-0.436 MeV when CSB is included, which agrees well with the experimental value of $0.39 \pm 0.13$ MeV.
-For $A=9$ hypernuclei, $\Delta B_{\Lambda(\text{SHF})}$ rises from 0.16 MeV to 0.53 MeV, approaching the experimental value of $0.65 \pm 0.21$ MeV.
-For $A=10$ hypernuclei, the SHF model yields $\Delta B_{\Lambda(\text{SHF})} = 0.220$ MeV, while the RMF model gives 0.217 MeV, showing consistent trends between models and reflecting the influence of core deformation.
+Using the $NN$ interaction SLy4 and SLy5 with CSB, we obtain the CSB effects of 0.530 MeV and 0.539 MeV for $^{9}_{\Lambda}$Li-$^{9}_{\Lambda}$B pair, respectively.
+This is well in line with the empirical CSB of $0.65\pm0.21$ MeV~\cite{jurivc1973new}, which is extracted from the separation energies determined by emulsion experiments.
+Our prediction for ($^{10}_{\Lambda}$Be, $^{10}_{\Lambda}$B) using $NN$ interaction SLy4(SLy5) with CSB interaction, $\Delta B_\Lambda$ = 0.220 MeV, is identical to the CSB estimated by the RMF model~\cite{sun2025charge}.
+Meanwhile Gal~\cite{gal2015charge} gives 0.136 MeV, showing a consistent trend with our model regarding the influence of core deformation.
 Moreover, both $A=16$ and $A=32$ hypernuclei are spherical.
 For $A=32$, $\Delta B_{\Lambda(\text{SHF})}$ increases from 0.009-0.010 MeV to 0.125 MeV due to CSB, demonstrating a strong CSB enhancement effect.
 For $A=16$, SHF calculations yield 0.144-0.148 MeV, which falls within the experimental range of $0.36 \pm 0.43$ MeV, demonstrating that the model can be used to study large-mass nuclei.
-Additionally, for $A=8$ hypernuclei, $\Delta B_{\Lambda(\text{SHF})}$ increases from 0.059-0.063 MeV to 0.254-0.256 MeV, improving agreement with the experimental value of $-0.04 \pm 0.06$ MeV.
-For $A=12$ hypernuclei, the calculated $\Delta B_{\Lambda(\text{SHF})} = 0.225$ MeV deviates by only ~0.005 MeV from the experimental value of $0.23 \pm 0.19$ MeV, indicating high model precision.
+CSB results for the $A=8$ mirror hypernuclei are listed at the upper part of Table~\ref{sly4} and Table~\ref{sly5}.When using the $NN$ interaction SLy4 and SLy5 without CSB, a negligibly small CSB is predicted for $^{8}_{\Lambda}$Li-$^{8}_{\Lambda}$Be, namely $\Delta B_\Lambda$ = 0.063 MeV and 0.059 MeV, respectively.
+This is, however, well in line with the empirical CSB of $-0.040\pm0.060$ MeV~\cite{jurivc1973new} extracted from the separation energies determined by emulsion experiments.
+A similarly small $\Delta B_\Lambda$ was also predicted by Gal in~\cite{gal2015charge}, $\Delta B_\Lambda$ = -0.049 MeV.
+With the CSB interaction included, both the $NN$ interaction SLy4 and SLy5 yield sizable CSB results, $\Delta B_\Lambda$ = 0.256 MeV and 0.254 MeV.
+Interestingly, the predictions of NLO13 and NLO19 with CSB interaction are -0.178 MeV and -0.143 MeV, which is comparable to the value of $\Delta B_\Lambda$ = -0.160 MeV obtained by Hiyama et al.~\cite{hiyama2009}.
+For $A=12$ hypernuclei, the calculated $\Delta B_{\Lambda(\text{SHF})} = 0.225$ MeV deviates by only 0.005 MeV from the experimental value of $0.23 \pm 0.19$ MeV, indicating high model precision.
 For heavy $A=40$ nuclei, the deviation between SHF and RMF calculations is approximately 0.03 MeV, suggesting weak deformation effects and good model consistency in heavy nuclei.
-This CSB-driven enhancement of $\Delta B_{\Lambda(\text{SHF})}$ is observed in most hypernuclear mirror pairs, effectively improving agreement between theoretical calculations and experimental results.
+This CSB-driven enhancement of $\Delta B_{\Lambda(\text{SHF})}$ is observed in most hypernuclei mirror pairs, effectively improving agreement between theoretical calculations and experimental results.